wolkykim/libasyncd/README.md

 Libasyncd is an embeddable fully event-driven asynchronous message server in C which is in flexible architecture to add/support multiple different protocols.

-Libasyncd project was started from a need of embeddable HTTP server.
-There are a couple of choices out there:
+Libasyncd project was started from my need of embeddable HTTP server.
+There is a couple of choices there, I tried all of them.
+Each has pros and cons.
+I couldn't pick my favorite at the end and here's my insight.

-* libevent provides one - built as an example use case, not really for fine tunes.
+* libevent provides one - good choice for light use but doesn't provide a way of fine controls over large data.
-* mongoose - nice in API wise, but it uses select() and their lisence sucks.
+* mongoose - nice API, good abstraction, but since it uses select() and realloc based i/o buffer, not that much promosing solution for serious users.
+  Also its dual lisencing is restricting.
-* libevhtp - good but doesn't provide a way to hook on METHOD(Verb name in custom protocol).
+* libevhtp - fine but doesn't provide a way to hook on METHOD(Verb, a command on the 1st line)
 * GNU's libmicrohttpd - good feature set but little too complicated to use.

-I wanted to have a very simple event-driven message framework in C which I can run HTTP server as well as my customer light weight protocol on different port.
-Also switchble SSL feature is needed.

-More importantly, asynchronous programming is way hard and buggy.
-It's same as thread, thread is your best and worst friend.
-Async is a sibling.
-So I wanted to build a sort of general framwork in event-driven passion that I can more write code with relatively much lesser thinking about the complexity.

-So here's my try.
-It's early stage and still in-dev mode.
-If you happen to find this project would be useful, then let's do this together.
+What I was looking for was.

+* Must be easily embeddable.
+* Simple and nice abstraction that hides the complexity under the hood.
+* Generic enough to add and customize lighter weight custom protocols.
+* Practical level of support in HTTP handler.
+* Flexible hook supports on both Method hook and Gradual way.
+* Snap-on SSL feature.
+* I don't want to duplicate same code base for the framing

+So with these feature set, applications can expose RESTful API as customer facing interface and also use more lighter weight protocols for inter communication without doing integration work between this modules and that modules.

+Asynchronous way of programming can easily go quite complicated as more things you handle in nonblocking passion.
+So the goal of Libasyncd project is to make a flexible and fast event-based message server base with good abstraction.

+Hope you find libasyncd is useful and help us to make a fast event server without thinking much about the underneath complexity.

 ## Why libasyncd?

+* Stands as a generic event-based server library, not only for HTTP server.
 * Embeddable library module - you write main().
-* Simple to use, No more copy of whole bunch of same code for each app.
+* Simple to use.
-* Support HTTP handler. (coming soon)
-* Support BYPASS handler for your own protocol implementation.
+* Support HTTP(coming soon) and BYPASS handler.
-* Support multiple hooks on METHOD(Verb) and section level(such as AFTER_HEADER).
+* Support of multiple hooks.
+* Find control - Provides gradual hooks as well as method hooks.
-* Supports SSL - You set it on, 1 line, your application fully supports SSL (in progress)
+* Supports SSL - Just flip the switch on.
-* Flexible list-based option structure.

 ## Installation